School bus: Manufacturing segment stability

 Following the 2001 closure of Carpenter, the manufacturing segment has seen a much lower degree of contraction (with the exception of the 2005 failure of startup manufacturer Liberty Bus).
 Following the bankruptcy of Corbeil, the company was acquired at the end of 2007 by Collins, reorganizing it as a subsidiary (alongside Mid Bus) and shifting production to its Kansas facilities.
 The same year, U.S. Bus was reorganized as Trans Tech.
 In 2008, Starcraft Bus entered the segment, producing school buses on cutaway chassis (a 2011 prototype using a Hino chassis was never produced).
 In 2009, Blue Bird and Girardin entered into a joint venture, named Micro Bird; Girardin develops and produces the Blue Bird small-bus product line in Canada.
 The 2011 founding of Lion Bus marked the return of bus production to Canada (with the first Canadian-brand full-size buses sold in the United States).
 During the 2010s, Collins retired the Mid Bus and Corbeil brands (in 2013 and 2016, respectively).

-New technologies

-During the 21st century, the technology used in school buses has evolved beyond vehicle design to include a suite of electronics and software aimed at improving safety, efficiency, and communication.
-These systems are a key part of the Fleet digitalization of student transportation and represent a specialized application of an Intelligent transportation system.

-Route and fleet management

-Onboard GPS tracking devices have become standard equipment, serving a dual role of Fleet management and real-time location tracking.
-A Vehicle tracking system, also known as Automatic vehicle location, allows the school district's transportation office to monitor the location, speed, and status of every bus in the fleet in real-time.
-This telemetry data, managed through a Fleet telematics system, is used to improve route efficiency, respond to delays or breakdowns, and ensure drivers adhere to their assigned routes.
-Route planning software uses this data to solve complex logistical challenges, such as the school bus routing and scheduling problem, to create and optimize routes.
-This optimization, often integrated with Fuel-management systems, reduces mileage and fuel costs while ensuring students are picked up and dropped off at the correct times and locations.

-Student monitoring and parent communication

-Technological advances allow for monitoring students as they board and disembark the bus and sharing this information with parents and school officials using a Tracking system.